 Once all was in place it had a base coat applied and then was painted in Little Greene Basalt Blue (a black toned blue) I love a matt finish, so I went for the Matt Emulsion, which on its own would mark up terribly, but with a coat of Decorators Varnish (dead matt finish) retains the matt look and doesn't mark up at all.

 I found the wall tiles at Tops Tiles.
-They are slightly mottled in appearance which I love and I decided to go for a parquet design for the wall above the counter top, finished with dark grey grouting.
+They are slightly mottled in appearance which I love and I decided to go for a Herringbone design for the wall above the counter top, finished with dark grey grouting.

 and then for the little details...